tecoevo/tecoevo.github.io/pages/philosophy.md

 **Your obligations to the PI**
 ---

-Tell me when there is a problem, in the lab, with your data, or with other people.
+Tell me when there is a problem, in the group, with your data, or with other people.

 - Be independent to the extent you can, teaching yourself skills, solving problems.
 But, don’t get stuck doing this: talk to me before you are in a rut.
 - Find a happy balance between independence and the preceding point.